 followed by some points on how to read and interpret the Bible confidently for the lay person.

 Also, our atttitude in reading diligently, and systematically

-Also, .. when reading a Bible passage, is this the first question to ask ?
+When reading a Bible passage, is the very first question to ask:

-“What does this verse or passage mean to me, now ?”
+“What does this verse or passage mean to me ?

-From a previous post, here’s some useful free Internet tools to enrich your Bible reading (cick here)
+Here’s some useful free Internet tools to enrich your Bible reading (cick here) from a previous post.